wpilibsuite/allwpilib/Governance.md

 The Steering Council will be the ultimate authoritative decision-making body in the WPILib project for the purpose of:

 * Setting broad project direction including long-term roadmaps, approving proposed Major changes each year, etc.
 * Managing membership of the Core Developers
-* Approving changes to core project guidelines such as Mission, Code of Conduct and Governance
+* Approving changes to core project guidelines such as Code of Conduct, Governance, Mission, and Privacy Policy
 * Resolving any disputes